-- All students completing high school also graduate with the experience of having a part time job. - Each student has the opportunity for growth and success in the workforce. - Students are contributing citizens in the Calgary community. - Employers gain experience in working with individuals with ASD, and gain an understanding of the benefit of having employees on the spectrum. - Students are supported in their growth in employment skills and life skills through the introduction programming in elementary and junior high, expanding on the current programming in high school. - Students are able to access the supports and services they need to achieve success through the reduction of barriers.
+- All students completing high school also graduate with the experience of having a part time job. - Each student has the opportunity for growth and success in the workforce. - Students are contributing citizens in the Calgary community. - Employers gain experience in working with individuals with ASD, and gain an understanding of the benefit of having employees on the spectrum. - Students are supported in their growth in employment skills and life skills through the introduction of programming in elementary and junior high, expanding on the current programming in high school. - Students are able to access the supports and services they need to achieve success through the reduction of barriers.

-Measure: Provincial (AE) / Local (NHS) Target 2021-2022 Target 2022-2023 Target 2023-2024 Overall agreement that students model the characteristics of active citizenship AE 95% 95% 95% Overall agreement that students are taught attitudes and behaviours that will make them successful at work when they finish school AE 90% 95% 95% Overall satisfaction that students demonstrate the knowledge, skills and attitudes necessary for lifelong learning AE 90% 95% 95%
+Measure: Provincial (AE) / Local (NHS) Actual 2020-2021 Current Target 2021- 2022 Target 2022-2023 Target 2023-2024 Target 2024-2025 Overall agreement that students model the characteristics of active citizenship AE 97% 95% 95% 95% 95% Overall agreement that students are taught attitudes and behaviours that will make them successful at work when they finish school AE 97% 90% 95% 95% 95% Overall satisfaction that students demonstrate the knowledge, skills and attitudes necessary for lifelong learning AE 96% 90% 95% 95% 95%

-Overall agreement that students are prepared for the next grade group level, who feel students will complete high school, and who feel students are prepared for a life beyond high school.
-NHS 80% 85% 90% Percentage of high school students participating in the Employment Program within their years of high school NHS 80% 85% 90% Percentage of high school students participating in part time jobs in 2021- 2022 NHS 70% 75% 85% Percentage of graduating students who have had experience in a part-time job in High School NHS 80% 85% 90% Percentage of employers of New Heights students who agree that they would hire another employee on the autism spectrum.
-NHS 90% 90% 90%
+Measure: Provincial (AE) / Local (NHS) Actual 2020-2021 Current Target 2021- 2022 Target 2022-2023 Target 2023-2024 Target 2024-2025 Overall agreement that students are prepared for the next grade group level, who feel students will complete high school, and who feel students are prepared for a life beyond high school.
+NHS n/a 80% 85% 90% 90% Percentage of high school students participating in the Employment Program within their years of high school NHS 90% 80% 85% 90% 90% Percentage of high school students participating in part time jobs during the school year.
+NHS 20% 70% 75% 85% 90% Percentage of graduating students who have had experience in a part-time job in High School NHS 50% 80% 85% 90% 95% Percentage of employers of New Heights students who agree that they would hire another employee on the autism spectrum.
+NHS 90% 90% 90% 90%

-\The success of this measure is impacted by the restrictions and shutdowns due to the COVID-19 pandemic in 2021.
+The success of this measure is impacted by the restrictions and shutdowns due to the COVID-19 pandemic in 2021.
 Targets have been adjusted to account for the economy re-opening.

-- Encourage connection for all Grade 10s, and all students entering New Heights in high school, with the Employment Program Coordinator in early Fall. - Re-establish partnerships for work experience practicums in the community for all New Heights high school students as the economy reopens. - Implement the Employment Skills Program (ESP) for students in high school, and students on modified programs in junior high. - Evaluate and continue to develop a life skills program plan to pilot in junior high small groups.
-Reinstate a Program Assistant staff position for effective implementation.
-Set a plan for staff training and further implementation in 2022-2023, with a plan for full implementation K-12 in 2023-2024. - Continue to build relationships with Calgary employers and provide access for communicating and learning about working with students on the autism spectrum through the Employment Program. - Continue the Employment Program, providing high school students with the opportunity and skills to gain part-time employment after school and on weekends, building confidence and capacity for these individuals.
+- Encourage connection for all Grade 10s, and all students entering New Heights in high school, with the Employment Program Coordinator in early Fall. - Re-establish partnerships for work experience practicums in the community for all New Heights high school students as the economy reopens. - Implement the Employment Skills Program (ESP) for students in high school, and students on modified programs in junior high. - Develop a life skills program plan, informed by the identified gaps in the skills of our emerging adults in our Transitioning to Adulthood (T2A) program, to pilot in junior high small groups.
+Continue with a Program Assistant staff position for effective implementation.
+Set a plan for staff training and pilot implementation in 2022-2023, with a plan for full implementation K-12 in 2023-2024. - Continue to build relationships with Calgary employers and provide access for communicating and learning about working with students on the autism spectrum through the Employment Program.

+• Continue the Employment Program, providing high school students with the opportunity and skills to gain part-time employment after school and on weekends, building confidence and capacity for these individuals.